Cliftonz/RustFullGRPCExample/Readme.md

 1. Go to [rust site](https://www.rust-lang.org/tools/install) and follow the instructions.

-    Note: on windows, ensure you install the gnu version not the mvsc version.
+    Note: on Windows, ensure you install the gnu version not the mvsc version.

 2. Install [Postman](https://www.postman.com/downloads/)
 3. Clone the repository locally and Move to the directory